redsuperbat/me/markdown/posts/typescript-executor.md

 # Typescript Executor

-How to execute typescript code during live coding presentations.
+# How to Execute TypeScript Code During Live Coding Presentations

-A couple of months ago I held a presentation regarding Typescript decorators.
-I called it ["Demystifying Decorators"](https://redsuperbat.github.io/demystifying-decorators/) and it's about creating a dependency injection library in typescript using decorators.
+A couple of months ago, I gave a presentation on TypeScript decorators.
+I called it ["Demystifying Decorators"](https://redsuperbat.github.io/demystifying-decorators/), and it focused on creating a dependency injection library in TypeScript using decorators.

-I wanted to be able to show code in an intuitive manner since the audience were mainly developers and I found this really awesome framework for creating presentations from `html` called [reveal](https://reveal.com).
+I wanted to present code in an intuitive way, especially since the audience was primarily developers.
+I found a really awesome framework for creating presentations from HTML called [Reveal](https://reveal.com).

-Reveal had an awesome toolkit which helped me display code and transition between slides.
+Reveal came with a great toolkit that helped me display code and smoothly transition between slides.

-Simple code like this would make a really nice slide.
+Simple code like this made for a really nice slide:

 ```html
 <section>